Utilisation of RCMP data to understand coastal processes

 SCOPAC award towards research projects which use Regional Coastal Monitoring Programme (RCMP) data

-A contribution of £1,000 is available from SCOPAC towards research projects using Channel Coastal Observatory (CCO) Regional Coastal Monitoring Programme (RCMP) data .
+A contribution of £1,000 is available from the Southern Coastal Group and SCOPAC towards research projects using Channel Coastal Observatory Regional Coastal Monitoring Programme (RCMP) data .
 This SCOPAC initiative is to demonstrate the value of ongoing capture and use of freely available datasets from the Monitoring Programmes.

 The Southeast Regional Coastal Monitoring Programme was the first region to be set up in 2002 with the Southwest Regional Coastal Monitoring Programme following in 2006.
 Both are now providing datasets which reveal invaluable insight into decadal changes in coastal processes.

 The data underpins development of baseline coastal processes understanding for Shoreline Management Plans, Strategy Studies, Beach Management Plans, as well as the impacts of scheme design.
 Data is captured once to a high level specification and used many times.
 The programme is managed on behalf of the Coastal Groups and is funded by DEFRA, in partnership with the maritime Local Authorities and the Environment Agency.
 For further information, please visit www.coastalmonitoring.org

 Strategic coastal monitoring is essential in determining the long-term trends and changes in beach volume and morphology (www.coastalmonitoring.org).
 However, restricted funding means that along low-risk coastlines, the frequencies of surveys are not high enough to directly link beach change to dynamic hydrodynamic conditions.
 Remote sensing technologies, including Lidar and satellite data products, are often suggested as alternative sources of data.
 The use of these technologies may allow higher temporal frequency, albeit at a lower spatial resolution.
 However, a systematic assessment of the data is required to determine its suitability.